spaceC00kie/keep-my-plants-alive/README.md

 <img src="readme-assets/PlantsSensor.jpg" width="50%">

-Do you struggle to keep your houseplants healthy and hydrated?
-Introducing Keep My Plants Alive, a full-stack system that makes it easy to monitor soil moisture levels in your plants.
+Keep My Plants Alive is a comprehensive system designed to help you maintain the health and hydration of your houseplants.
+It leverages the power of moisture sensors, an Express API, and a React app, all running on a Raspberry Pi.

 <img src="readme-assets/PiSensor.jpg" width="50%">

-Our system features moisture sensors that can be placed in water or soil.
-The sensors send readings to an Express API, which then displays the data on easy-to-read gauges in a React app.
-And the best part?
-It all runs on a convenient raspberry pi.
+The moisture sensors can be placed in the soil or water of your plants, and they transmit data to the Express API.
+This data is then visualized on user-friendly gauges in the React app.

 <img src="readme-assets/Flow.png" width="50%">

-With Keep My Plants Alive, you'll never have to worry about over- or under-watering your plants again!
+With Keep My Plants Alive, you can ensure your plants are neither over-watered nor under-watered!

 <img src="readme-assets/Gauges.png" width="50%">